-Sarah, our guide, told us we’d have an hour to swim with the babies.
+Sarah, our guide, told us we’d have an hour to swim with the sea lions.
 More than that and the chilly water (even though we were wearing wetsuits) would likely drive us back to the skiff anyway.

-She warned us that when swimming with sea lions, juveniles might nip.
+She warned us when swimming with sea lions, the juveniles might nip.
 Or more accurately, they might nip at our flippers, cameras or other dangly things.
 Think of them as playful mouthy puppies, she explained.

 If you’re enjoying this story you might like these too…

 We heard the splashes of our eager playmates entering the water as soon as we finished our boat ride and the captain turned off the motor.
 Whiskered muzzles and large round eyes breached the surface to check us out and then submerged with a plop.
 Over and over again they did this as if to say “Hurry up!
 Come and play!”